muxup/muxup-site/pages/2023q1/commercially-available-risc-v-silicon.md

 ## Article changelog
 * 2023-03-04: (minor)
+  * Clarified cores in the JH7110 and JH7100 (thanks to Conor Dooley for the tip).
   * Added T-Head C910-ICE (thanks to a tip via email).
 * 2023-03-03: (minor)
   * Added note about CoreMark scores.